Adrenalize

 Adrenalize is the fifth studio album by English rock band Def Leppard, released on 30 March 1992 through Mercury Records.
-It is the first album by the band recorded without guitarist Steve Clark, who died in 1991, although most songs were written and partially demoed before his death, they were re-recorded solo by Phil Collen in 1991-1992.
-It is the only album recorded by Def Leppard as a four-member band.
-Spawning six singles, four of them – "Let's Get Rocked", "Make Love Like a Man", "Have You Ever Needed Someone So Bad", and "Stand Up (Kick Love into Motion)" – were major hits.
+It’s the first album by the band recorded without guitarist Steve Clark who died in 1991.
+Although most songs were written and partially demoed before his death, they were re-recorded solo by Phil Collen in 1991–1992.
+It remains the only album recorded by Def Leppard as a four-member band.
+Spawning six singles, four of them – "Let's Get Rocked", "Make Love Like a Man", "Have You Ever Needed Someone So Bad" and "Stand Up (Kick Love into Motion)" – were major hits.

-"Tear It Down" is a re-recording of a song written during a recording session following the completion of the Hysteria album, and released as B-side for that album's single "Women" in 1987.
+"Tear It Down" is a re-recording of a song written during a recording session following the completion of the Hysteria album and released as B-side for that album's single "Women" in 1987.
 The song received radio airplay and was performed by the band live at the 1989 MTV Video Music Awards.

 "White Lightning" is dedicated to the memory of Clark, who has writing credits on six of the album's ten tracks.